LaneSawyerT/best-of-music/TESTING.md

     -   Users can duplicate artists if they lowercase or uppercase certain characters.

     -   The Image URL validator checks for to ensure there is a  .jpg, .gif, .png but not if it is a proper image.

+    -   Delete Modal on Mobile isn't as responsive as desired.